 Therefore, I have decided to compile a list of 5 suede cleaners that actually work.
 This list includes brushes, erasers, water protection sprays, and much more.

 All of the products down below are available on Amazon.

 Here are the top 5 suede cleaners among the dozens I tried; ranked in the order of how good they are:

-- This kit includes a shoe cleaning solution, a deodorizer spray, a stain and water repellant spray, a suede brush, a normal cleaning brush, and a microfiber cloth.
+- This kit includes a shoe cleaning solution, a deodorizer spray, a repellant spray, a suede brush, a normal cleaning brush, and a microfiber cloth.

-- It not only removes the stains from your suede, but it also removes the smell.
+- It not only removes the stains from your suede, but also the smell.